 Is the squirrel injured?

 A baby squirrel has the best chance of survival when it is cared for by its mother.
 Before intervening, we want to make sure the squirrel really needs our help.
-Keep in mind that many times young squirrels that are found on the ground are completely healthy.
-They are not orphans and may simply need help being reunited with their mothers.
+Keep in mind that young squirrels found on the ground may be completely healthy.
+They are not orphans and may simply need help reuniting with their mothers.

 A baby squirrel needs to be rescued for the following reasons: